Guide for plan members

 Trustees are responsible for governing the plan and managing the pension fund, which includes pension plan administration and investment of assets.
 They do this by making decisions and providing direction to:

-- British Columbia Pension Corporation (the plan's administrative agent) on administration of the plan, including services to members
+- BC Pension Corporation (the plan's administrative agent) on administration of the plan, including services to members

-- British Columbia Investment Management Corporation (the plan's investment agent) on management of the plan’s assets
+- BCI (the plan's investment agent) on management of the plan’s assets

 The following service providers also play an important role: